shahinakt/AI_based_cctv_multi_detection/README.md

 AI Worker (Inference & Evidence Capture)

-1. Open a new terminal and activate the same Python virtualenv or create one inside `ai_worker/`.
+Recommended: use the provided Conda environment for `ai_worker` to avoid platform wheel issues for ML libraries.

+1. Create and activate the Conda environment for the AI worker (from the repository root):

+	conda env create -f environment.yml -n ai_worker conda activate ai_worker

+   Alternatively, if you prefer not to use Conda, use your system Python environment but avoid creating a venv inside the `ai_worker/` folder — keep virtual environments separate from source folders (e.g., use `.venv/` at the repo root or your OS-managed env).

-2. Install ai-worker requirements:
+2. Install ai-worker requirements (if you didn't rely on `environment.yml`):

 	cd ai_worker
 	pip install -r requirements.txt